"March 6, 2013 -- Insomnia symptoms in middle age are strongly linked to the later development of heart failure, a large Norwegian study shows.

 The MWT measures latency (in minutes) to sleep onset.
 An extended MWT was performed with test sessions at 2 hour intervals between 9AM and 7PM.
 The primary analysis was the average of the sleep latencies from the first four test sessions (9AM to 3PM).
 For each test session, the subject was asked to attempt to remain awake without using extraordinary measures.
 Each test session was terminated after 30 minutes if no sleep occurred or immediately after sleep onset.
 The CGI-C is a 7-point scale, centered at No Change, and ranging from Very Much Worse to Very Much Improved.
 Evaluators were not given any specific guidance about the criteria they were to apply when rating patients.

-In the second study, 263 patients with OSA were randomized to either NUVIGIL (armodafinil) 150 mg/day or placebo.
-Patients treated with NUVIGIL (armodafinil) showed a statistically significant improvement in the ability to remain awake compared to placebo-treated patients as measured by the MWT [Table 1].
-A statistically significant greater number of patients treated with NU VIGIL showed improvement in overall clinical condition as rated by the CGI-C scale [Table 2].
+In the second study, 263 patients with OSA were randomized to either NUVIGIL 150 mg/day or placebo.
+Patients treated with NUVIGIL showed a statistically significant improvement in the ability to remain awake compared to placebo-treated patients as measured by the MWT [Table 3].
+A statistically significant greater number of patients treated with NUVIGIL showed improvement in overall clinical condition as rated by the CGI-C scale [Table 4].

-Nighttime sleep measured with polysomnography was not affected by the use of NUVIGIL (armodafinil) in either study.
+Nighttime sleep measured with polysomnography was not affected by the use of NUVIGIL in either study.

-The primary measures of effectiveness were: 1) sleep latency as assessed by the Maintenance of Wakefulness Test (MWT) and 2) the change in the patient's overall disease status, as measured by the Clinical Global Impression of Change (CGI-C) at the final visit (See Clinical Trials, OSA section above for a description of these measures).
+The primary measures of effectiveness were: 1) sleep latency as assessed by the Maintenance of Wakefulness Test (MWT); and 2) the change in the patient's overall disease status, as measured by the CGI-C at the final visit [see Clinical Studies for a description of these measures].
 Each MWT test session was terminated after 20 minutes if no sleep occurred or immediately after sleep onset in this study.

-Patients treated with NUVIGIL (armodafinil) showed a statistically significantly enhanced ability to remain awake on the MWT at each dose compared to placebo at final visit [Table 1].
-A statistically significant greater number of patients treated with NUVIGIL (armodafinil) at each dose showed improvement in overall clinical condition as rated by the CGI-C scale at final visit [Table 2].
+Patients treated with NUVIGIL showed a statistically significantly enhanced ability to remain awake on the MWT at each dose compared to placebo at final visit [Table 3].
+A statistically significant greater number of patients treated with NUVIGIL at each dose showed improvement in overall clinical condition as rated by the CGI-C scale at final visit [Table 4].

-Nighttime sleep measured with polysomnography was not affected by the use of NUVIGIL (armodafinil) .
+Nighttime sleep measured with polysomnography was not affected by the use of NUVIGIL.

 Shift Work Disorder (SWD)

-The effectiveness of NUVIGIL (armodafinil) in improving wakefulness in patients with excessive sleepiness associated with SWD was demonstrated in a 12-week, multi-center, double-blind, placebo-controlled, parallel-group, clinical trial.
-A total of 254 patients with chronic SWD were randomized to receive NUVIGIL (armodafinil) 150 mg/day or placebo.
-All patients met the ICSD criteria for chronic SWD [which are consistent with the American Psychiatric Association DSM-IV criteria for Circadian Rhythm Sleep Disorder: Shift Work Type].
-These criteria include 1) either: a) a primary complaint of excessive sleepiness or insomnia which is temporally associated with a work period (usually night work) that occurs during the habitual sleep phase, or b) polysomnography and the MSLT demonstrate loss of a normal sleep-wake pattern (i.e., disturbed chronobiological rhythmicity); and 2) no other medical or mental disorder accounts for the symptoms, and 3) the symptoms do not meet criteria for any other sleep disorder producing insomnia or excessive sleepiness (e.g., time zone change [jet lag] syndrome).
+The effectiveness of NUVIGIL in improving wakefulness in patients with excessive sleepiness associated with SWD was demonstrated in a 12-week, multicenter, double-blind, placebo-controlled, parallel-group clinical trial.
+A total of 254 patients with chronic SWD were randomized to receive NUVIGIL 150 mg/day or placebo.
+All patients met the ICSD criteria for chronic SWD [which are consistent with the American Psychiatric Association DSM-IV-TR criteria for Circadian Rhythm Sleep Disorder: Shift Work Type].
+These criteria include: 1) either, a) a primary complaint of excessive sleepiness or insomnia which is temporally associated with a work period (usually night work) that occurs during the habitual sleep phase, or b) polysomnography and the MSLT demonstrate loss of a normal sleep-wake pattern (i.e., disturbed chronobiological rhythmicity); and 2) no other medical or mental disorder accounts for the symptoms; and 3) the symptoms do not meet criteria for any other sleep disorder producing insomnia or excessive sleepiness (e.g., time zone change [jet lag] syndrome).

 It should be noted that not all patients with a complaint of sleepiness who are also engaged in shift work meet the criteria for the diagnosis of SWD.
 In the clinical trial, only patients who were symptomatic for at least 3 months were enrolled.